The Last Puritan: Further analysis on Ancestry

 The first section of the novel, "Ancestry", sets the tone for the rest of the story.
 We see the ancestral ground work for the development of Oliver's mental conflict, his dedication to duty.
 In section seven of Ancestry, Harriet Alden stares down on baby Oliver and describes the portraits of four generations of family, consisting of clergymen, lawyers, merchants, and physicians.
 It seems as if we are being predisposed to Oliver's inevitable struggle.

-Oliver's relationship to duty goes back to his grandfather Nathaniel Alden who seems to only do things out of a sense of duty.
+Oliver's relationship to duty goes back to his uncle Nathaniel Alden who seems to only do things out of a sense of duty.
 It is stated in the opening scene "If he [Nathaniel Alden] went out at all it was to perform some duty, such as to ascertain the state of his financial affairs."
 Peter is more inclined to be a free spirit and involve himself with pleasurable things.
 This gets him into trouble with his older sibling and is the catalyst for Peter's adventures around the world.
 It is also important to note how Nathaniel feels about interacting with others.
 He sees this as nothing more than mere gossip, and the pleasantries of conversation are nothing more than staged mechanical mannerisms.
 We see this when both Peter and Nathaniel attend one of the Unitarian Church services.
 When Nathaniel is interacting with the others, you get the distinct feeling that he only does so out of duty.

 Piety is another form of duty for our dearly drab Nathaniel.
 He enjoys his Sunday ritual of going to church because, “if acquaintances met there they could decently ignore each other, or at most pass with a mute bow.”
 This confirms Nathaniel's anti-social personality, being that he rarely ever leaves his home in the first place.
 Even art for Nathaniel is a duty he declares for those who can afford it.
 He believes one ought to encourage art in a new country regardless of the quality.
 He possesses countless works of art which he generously donates to museums then keeps the letters of gratitude to, “refute any possible insinuation that he was a miser”, which his murdered father was accused of being.
 Nathaniel is undoubtedly incapable of any raw emotion and relies on his sense of duty and tradition to serve as sufficient emotional constructs.
 When the conundrum was proposed by Dr. Oliver Wendell Holmes, why couldn't Nathaniel Alden open the blinds or light the gas in his house, he suggests, because he might see the pictures.
 This cleverly states what Nathaniel truly is, a fraudulent being.